Meaning Of Dual Diagnosis

 NHS treatment - going to

-specialists causes
+different specialists causes

 lack of continuity of care

-Cultural Attitudes Towards Mental Illness
+Cultural Attitudes Towards Serious Mental Health Issues

 Stigma endorses secret